ppanko/orthogonalize/README.md

 TODO:

-* Add option to accept multiple outputs
+* orthoMulti - accept multivariate formulas (either as a list or as multiple lhs)
+* Use dynamic dispatch for C++
-* Easier formula parsing
+* Easier formula parsing (with S3)
-* Use S3 methods
+* Add RcppParallel option!